 This was presented today in the Paleontological Hall of the Benevento Operations Centre of the Superintendency of Archaeology, Fine Arts and Landscape for the provinces of Caserta and Benevento, during the inauguration of the temporary archaeological exhibition 'Journey into the Sacred.

-The discovery of the sanctuary of Ponte along the new AV/AC line Naples-Bari'.
-The exhibition, curated by the Superintendency of Benevento, concerns the finds brought to light during the works for the doubling of the Telese-Vitulano section.
+The discovery of the Ponte sanctuary along the new Naples-Bari high-speed/high-capacity line.
+The exhibition, curated by the Superintendency of Benevento, features the artifacts unearthed during construction work to double the Telese-Vitulano line.

 With the construction of the new Naples-Bari AV/AC line, in fact, the FS Group is giving citizens back an unprecedented cultural heritage, in a dialogue between progress and historical roots that shows how the construction sites of large railway infrastructure works can be transformed into a window onto the past.